ximeguerron/2019ESEM/README.md

 # Welcome
-Here you can find relevant information attach to the article the **_Quality of experience metrics for cloud services: A systematic mapping_**.
+In this site, you can find relevant information attach to the article the **_Quality of experience metrics for cloud services: A systematic mapping_**.
 The research methodology and results are detailed in the next sections.

 ## Index